A Valentine for You

-Winnie the Pooh: A Valentine for You is a Valentine's Day special based on A. A. Milne's treasured stories, originally broadcast on ABC February 13, 1999.
-This is the final role of Paul Winchell as Tigger before his retirement from the role a few months after its release.
-He did, however, voice Tigger for the Many Adventures of Winnie the Pooh attraction at Walt Disney World Resort.
-A Valentine for You was released on VHS in 2000 and 2001 also released on DVD in 2004 and 2010.
+Winnie the Pooh: A Valentine for You is a Valentine's Day special based on A. A. Milne's stories, originally broadcast on ABC on February 13, 1999.
+A Valentine for You was released on VHS in 2000, 2001, and 2002, and on DVD in 2004 and 2010.
 It was made available for streaming on Disney+ on February 11, 2022.

 The special included an original song, "Places in the Heart", by Michael and Patty Silversher.

-As of 2022, this was the last TV special produced by Disney Television Animation to air on ABC until Mickey Saves Christmas aired in a simulcast on Disney Junior, Disney Channel, Disney XD and ABC on November 27th, 2022.
+This was the last TV special produced by Disney Television Animation to air on ABC until Mickey Saves Christmas, aired in a simulcast on ABC, Disney Channel, Disney Junior and Disney XD on November 27, 2022.
+It also marked the final role of Paul Winchell (voice of Tigger), who retired from voice acting soon after completing his work.

 Plot

 The story begins with Winnie the Pooh searching for Christopher Robin.
 But he cannot find him, so he goes to Piglet's house to ask Piglet if he had seen him.
 While talking with Piglet, he struggles to hide the arts and crafts supplies from Pooh.
 But he is able to see what Piglet has been making.
 He finally admits that he is making a Valentine's Day card for Pooh.
 He and Piglet leave to find Christopher Robin.
 They, along with Rabbit, Tigger, Eeyore, and Gopher finally find him sitting near a log and is writing a card to someone called "Winifred".
 Not sure who that is, they go to ask Owl, who explains that a Winifred is a girl.
 He points out the reason while Christopher Robin is like this is because he's bitten by a smitten with love sickness, and this could mean he won't have time to play with Pooh and the others anymore.
 Pooh suggests finding a doctor.
 But Owl shoots that idea down as the smitten is the love bug who can only cure.
 Tigger suggests finding another smitten to cure him.
 He sets up a bait with Piglet dressed as a gentleman with a bouquet of flowers who quickly moves off the hill that he is standing on when he realizes that it is an anthill.
 Pooh then notices a small firefly-like creature on his honey pot, which they assume that it is the smitten, which then flies off into the forest.
 They then chase after it.
 But after a long search, they begin to worry over what it can do if it bites them.
 After Rabbit and Tigger describe unusual side effect that a smitten's bite can do in a song, they suddenly spot it and give chase.
 Pooh follows it down a path, leaving the others behind.
 Rabbit, Tigger, Gopher, and Eeyore, not sure which way to go, take different paths, leaving Piglet all alone.